-- Possible Mate (the dominance/respect aspect I mentioned in the beginning will help with this part of the equation)
+- Possible Mate (the dominance/respect aspect mentioned in the beginning will help with this part)

-When someone calls someone else creepy, something interesting is going on.
+When a person calls someone else creepy, something interesting is going on.

 Two people can walk up to a woman and say the exact same thing: